ACCT 201 PRINCIPLES OF FINANCIAL ACCOUNTING (3)

 ACCT 211 HONORS ACCOUNTING PRINCIPLES I (3)

 Similar to ACCT 201 except it emphasizes more conceptual approaches to accounting and requires completion of a research paper, case studies, and practice sets.
 Also requires a considerable amount of computer based instruction.
-Prerequisites: SAT scores 550 or above, Verbal; 600 or above, Math; and Admission to the Honors College.
+Honors College course.
+Students who have successfully completed the non-honors version of this course will not receive additional credit for this course.
+Prerequisites: SAT scores 550 or above, Verbal; 600 or above, Math; and admission to the Honors College.

 ACCT 212 HONORS ACCOUNTNG PRINCIPLES II (3)

 Similar to ACCT 202 except it emphasizes more conceptual approaches to accounting and requires completion of a research paper, case studies, and practice sets.
 Also requires a considerable amount of computer based instruction.
+Honors College course.
+Students who have successfully completed the non-honors version of this course will not receive additional credit for this course.
 Prerequisites: SAT scores 550 or above, Verbal; 600 or above, Math; Admission to the Honors College; and ACCT 211 with a grade equivalent of 2.00 or higher.

 ACCT 300 ACCOUNTING INFORMATION SYSTEMS (3)

 A detailed review and discussion of the revenue, expenditure and other transaction processing cycles; batch, OLRT and cloud-based approaches to data processing; file-oriented and database systems; e-business infrastructure, networks and applications including data mining techniques pertaining to accounting; internal controls; and system development and accounting software selection.
-Students will complete projects utilizing both manual and cloud-based computerized accounting systems.
+Students will complete projects using up-to-date software applications including Tableau and others.
 Prerequisite: ACCT 202 or ACCT 212 with grade equivalent of 2.00 or higher.

 ACCT 301 INTERMEDIATE ACCOUNTING I (3)